 Please note that the itinerary below is dependent on the river water level, weather conditions, wildlife behavior, and accessibility to locations, so may vary.
 All times indicated are approximate, and are also subject to change.

-In the dry season (Sep-Mar typically) a spectacular 9-tier waterfall on the Carabinani River is visible, however charters in extreme drought (Nov - Jan typically) are not recommended due to inaccessibility.
+In the dry season (Sep-Mar typically) a spectacular 9-tier waterfall on the Carabinani River is visible, however in times of extreme drought this may not be accessible.

 Manaus - Meeting of the Waters - Lake Januari